Forget what you thought you knew about core exercises- we’re here to tell you how you can a strong core without crunches!

 Bye Bye Crunches!

 Crunches involve repetitive spinal flexion, which can cause excessive strain on the discs and nerves between the vertebrae of your spine.
 This repetitive flexion motion can not only cause back pain (which is what we are trying to prevent!) but reinforce bad posture of the spine as well!
 When you are in a crunched position, your shoulders begin to round and your head moves forward—exactly how we look slumped over our desk all day!
 And, if you are trying to heal from diastasis recti, those crunches are going to cause your tummy to dome up and increase pressure on that already weakened area.
 One of the best rules of thumb to remember- you get what you train for most of the time!
 Now, when you’re sitting at your desk you’re not training your muscle, but chances are your posture is not perfect which means you’re reinforcing(training) bad habits of slouching.
-As previously mentioned, the slouching position is very similar to the crunching position, so if you’re trying to fix that problem, doing exercises that mimic a slouch are going to be a lot less helpful than those that oppose and challenge that familiar position.
+As previously mentioned, the slouching position is very similar to the crunching position, so if you’re trying to fix that problem, doing exercises that mimic a slouch is going to be a lot less helpful than those that oppose and challenge that familiar position.

 Hello Core Stabilizations Exercises!